Northern Water Inclusions

 The U.S. government owns the C-BT Project.
 The repayment contract between Northern Water and the U.S. Bureau of Reclamation requires the U.S. Secretary of the Interior to approve all inclusions into Northern Water boundaries.

-Anyone filing a petition for inclusion must complete a National Environmental Policy Act Questionnaire.
+Anyone filing a petition for inclusion must complete the Secretarial Assent

 After You File the Petition for Inclusion

-Once you return the petition for inclusion and the NEPA questionnaire, and after you pay the processing and facilities fees, staff will present the petition to the Northern Water Board for consideration.
-The board meets the second Friday of each month.
+Once you return the petition for inclusion and the Secretarial Assent, and after you pay the processing and facilities fees, staff will present the petition to the Northern Water Board for consideration.
+The Board meets the second Thursday of each month.

 Once the board approves a petition, Reclamation also must grant approval.
 This is known as “secretarial assent” and can take up to six months.
 Northern Water staff will contact you once the court makes a decision.